ComputationalBiologyLab/AntiPan/README.md

           1. Typing in the terminal: sudo su
           2. Entering the machine's admin password and pressing Enter
           3. Running the AntiPan workflow as usual by typing: "bash AntiPan_main" The Reverse Vaccinology Filteration results would be saved in your specified directory inside "Antipan_Results/RV_Results".
+Test data is provided under test_data directory in the AntiPan repository.
+The directory includes input files sample for each one of the 5 AntiPan modules.

 ### Cite ###
 If you found AntiPan-0.1-b useful in your research, please cite,